-The afternoon instrument payload on NOAA-14 is similar to the functionality of the NOAA-15 instruments except for two important distinctions.
+The afternoon instrument payload on NOAA-14 is similar to the functionality of the NOAA-16 instruments except for:

-- X NOAA-14 uses the Microwave Sounding Unit (MSU) and Stratospheric Sounding Unit (SSU) to support atmospheric sounding data collection.
-These instruments are the predecessors to the two Advanced Microwave Sounding Units (AMSU-A and AMSU-B) on the NOAA-15 (and later) spacecraft. - X The major addition to the afternoon suite of instruments is the addition of the Solar Backscatter Ultraviolet Spectral Radiometer (SBUV).
-The SBUV is used to measure solar irradiance (backscattered solar energy), total ozone concentrations, and the vertical ozone profile in the atmosphere.
+X NOAA-14 uses the Microwave Sounding Unit (MSU) and Stratospheric Sounding Unit (SSU) to support atmospheric sounding data collection.
+These instruments are the predecessors to the two Advanced Microwave Sounding Units (AMSU-A and AMSU-B) on the NOAA-15 (and later) spacecraft.